-Drug-fueled 'insanity' at Listen In concert at Auckland's Mt Smart Stadium leaves three people critical
+Drug-fuelled 'insanity' at Listen In concert at Auckland's Mt Smart Stadium leaves three people critical

 "It was due to a substance they had ingested.
 I think our people at the event were concerned."

-Dr Jez Weston, from Know Your Stuff NZ, said that at events they were invited to, people who were informed they had a different substance to what they thought they had generally discarded it.
+Dr Jez Weston, from Know Your Stuff NZ, said at events they were invited to, people who were informed they had a different substance to what they thought they had generally discarded it.

 "This is a tragedy and we're hoping for the best for everybody involved," Weston said.